Hospitals deliver reduced cesarean rates

 · changing the physiologic model for labor to include walking, changing positions, and drinking;

-· managing pain well, including using walking epidurals so women aren't confined to bed.
+· managing pain well, including using walking epidurals so women aren't confined to the bed.